jcpny1/jcpny1.github.io/_posts/2018-04-12-testing_react_redux_thunk_with_jest.markdown

 ---

 In my portfolio-analyzer repository, containing a Rails API back end and a JavaScript front end, all of the Rails testing is done with RSpec.
-RSpec testing is as simple as navigating to a page and issuing the command 'click'.
+With a small amount of setup, RSpec testing is as simple as navigating to a page and issuing the command 'click'.
 It is incredibly readable.
 ```
       visit 'http://localhost:3000'